-adi Group Welcome UK Prime Minister & Chancellor to Highlight Commitment to Apprenticeships
+adi Group Welcomes UK Prime Minister & Chancellor

 The party conference season saw the media spotlight shine on Birmingham, as the Conservatives held their annual get-together.
 Brexit, of course, topped the agenda but bridging the UK skills gap is always high on the list of government priorities.